INTENTIONAL PEER SUPPORT

 The emphasis is on learning together, versus helping or receiving help.
 If we have the courage to move towards self-reflection and self-awareness, relational patterns may be observed and identified.
 We help one another to see these patterns, and take action in trying new things.
-This quote from the Intentional Peer Support website describes it this way:

 We embrace and value highly our commitment to Intentional Peer Support.
 We are seeing the changes every week, in ourselves and others.
 The more risk one takes, the more benefit he or she receives from the experience.
 It’s both exciting and challenging!